-MetroPlan Orlando's regional goals and objectives blended with the planning factors set forth in the federal FAST Act yielded 28 criteria, or scoring factors, consistent with MPO funding policies to serve as the basis for the comparative evaluation.
+MetroPlan Orlando's regional goals and objectives blended with the planning factors set forth in the federal FAST (Fixing America's Surface Transportation) Act of 2015 and the IIJA (Infrastructure Investment and Jobs Act) of 2021 yielded 28 criteria, or scoring factors, consistent with MPO funding policies to serve as the basis for the comparative evaluation.
 In this way, projects will be proposed, funded, and constructed, with their needs/benefits measured for consistency with the MTP's goals and objectives.
 Figure 3 outlines the project evaluation criteria considered.